-After a group photo and showcase of the Tesla cars parked at the campus, Professor Simon Mercado, UK Director of ESCP Europe, officially opened the first ever ESCP Europe EVRT.
-During his speech, Prof. Mercado highlighted that the EVRT is unique to ESCP Europe due to the School’s multi-campus set up – ESCP Europe has campuses in Berlin, London, Paris, Madrid, Turin and Warsaw.
+After a group photo and showcase of the Tesla cars parked at the campus, Professor Simon Mercado, UK Director of ESCP, officially opened the first ever ESCP EVRT.
+During his speech, Prof. Mercado highlighted that the EVRT is unique to ESCP due to the School’s multi-campus set up – ESCP has campuses in Berlin, London, Paris, Madrid, Turin and Warsaw.

 The panel consisted of a selection of the EV industry’s top experts.
 Despite all being strong advocates of the technology, the discussion was lively and presented a range of opinions on the potential and future of electric cars.